 FMCSA may store copies of CDLIS driver records from an SDLA in SCORE as part of its compliance review process.
-These CDLIS driver records are stored for the sole purpose of demonstrating a problem identified by FMCSA during a compliance review.
-The use of this information allows the SDLA to locate specific records within their CDLIS database that need remedial action.
+These CDLIS driver records are stored for the sole purpose of demonstrating compliance or a problem identified by FMCSA during a compliance review.
+The use of this information allows the SDLA to locate specific records within their CDLIS database that demonstrate compliance or need remedial action.
 CDL numbers are not used to retrieve the individual's driver records in SCORE.

 SCORE also contains a document repository.
-This repository allows SDLAs to submit documentation reflecting the corrective action taken in response to a compliance review finding.
+This repository allows SDLAs to submit documentation of compliance or reflecting the corrective action taken in response to a compliance review finding.
 The repository contains both the findings and information of a SDLA's level of compliance with FMCSA regulations.
 The documents uploaded to SCORE illustrate the SDLA's compliance history.
 For example, if during a future compliance review FMCSA identified a finding for a violation that was previously cited during a review, the documentation contained in SCORE would demonstrate that the SDLA has repeatedly committed specific violations over a period of time.

 SCORE does not collect any data directly from the public.
 Users of SCORE cannot use PII to retrieve the driver's information.
 Instead, the FMCSA or SDLA queries whether the SDLA has compliance findings.
 Once the findings are found, the user may open the documents associated with the finding to discover details.
-If a driver's record is associated with a compliance finding, the SDLA may then use CDLIS to locate the specific driver record to correct the problem and close the finding.
-All PII contained in the system is maintained to either provide an example of a specific finding identified in the compliance review or to demonstrate that a SDLA took corrective action.
+If a driver's record is associated with the documentation of compliance or a finding, the SDLA may then use CDLIS to locate the specific driver record to correct the problem and close the finding.
+All PII contained in the system is maintained to either provide an example of a compliance or a specific finding identified in the compliance review or to demonstrate that a SDLA took corrective action.